 The legislation was drafted based on the colorectal and prostate cancer screening legislation from the Balanced Budget Act of 1997 that established a covered benefit for colorectal and prostate cancer screening tests and granted the Secretary of the Department of Health and Human Services (HHS) the authority to cover new screening technologies for these cancers.

-The Medicare Multi-Cancer Early Detection Screening Coverage Act is based on the precedent of Congress’ authorization of Medicare coverage of mammography for breast cancer, Pap test for cervical cancer and screening tests for colorectal and prostate cancers (all requiring FDA approval).
-Congressional action is necessary to pursue a National Coverage Determination after FDA approval.
+The Multi-Cancer Early Detection Screening Coverage Act is based on the precedent of Congress’ authorization of Medicare coverage of mammography for breast cancer, Pap test for cervical cancer and screening tests for colorectal and prostate cancers (all which required FDA approval).

 CMS’ National Coverage Determinations for cancer screenings have only provided coverage to FDA approved tests, including Cologuard (colorectal cancer screening), HPV tests approved by the FDA, and a recent blood-based biomarker test for colorectal cancer screening.